Farming

 Many hands make for lighter work – but 2 acres is still LOTS of dirt to keep up with.

-Especially since we’re trying to reduce our carbon footprint by minimizing the use of diesel powered farm equipment.
+Especially since we’re trying to reduce our carbon footprint by not using any diesel powered farm equipment.

 Turns out kids like riding on broad forks while their parents are trying to work the fields – who knew?